 I promise you, if you sat down tonight and wrote down every single little thing that you did today, you would be shocked at the results.

 The great thing about my tips is that it can be used by law students and lawyers alike.
-But, just because you’re not a lawyer or a law student (yet!) does not mean that you cannot use these tips – in fact – anyone and everyone can use them!
+But, just because you’re not a lawyer or a law student (yet!) does not mean that you cannot use these tips – in fact – anyone and everyone can use them and should use them!

-Like I’ve been saying countless times, over and over (I’m basically like a broken record at this point), I am here for you!
-I am trying and hoping to make your legal life a little better and a little easier.
+Like I’ve been saying countless times, over and over (I’m basically like a broken record at this point), I am here for you.
+I am trying and hoping to make your legal journey a little better and a little easier.
 And I know with these 3 little tips and tricks, you’ll do just fine.

 Let’s kickstart 2020 with a bang!
 Get out your notepads or notebooks!
 Grab your favourite pink and blue fluffy pens!
 Phones at the ready!
 Decorate your page before tomorrow and let’s see how far we can do it!!